cnelabneu/tbi-docs/docs/roybal.md

 As is practice, always remember to communicate when there is a new push to the codebase so we can make sure to pull the new changes to our own local.

 The database being used is MongoDB, a free cloud service database that the platform connects to send and retrieve information.
 You should have access to the database.
-You can connect either through the provided link : [Database Link](https://cloud.mongodb.com/v2/6487b3420908a04e759c5fe5#/clusters) or through connecting through the MongoDB Compass application using the connection string.
+You can connect either through the provided link : [Database Link](https://cloud.mongodb.com/v2/6487b3420908a04e759c5fe5#/clusters) or through connecting through the MongoDB Compass application using the connection string: `mongodb+srv://skyehigh:KR65fmTreB0LKVyc@cluster.evnujdo.mongodb.net/`.
 I prefer the app just because its easier to see and make quick edits as needed, but you're free to use whichever you're most comfy with

 # 3. Running The Program